Visas for South Korea

 Student (D-2) visas are for those wanting to study at a tertiary level in South Korea.
 Applicants will need a letter of acceptance from a recognised Korean institution, certified copies of degree and diploma certificates, proof of funds and some other supporting documentation.
 It's important to note that students on this visa may not work full time.

 Foreign Language Instructor (E-2) visa

 This is for expats wanting to work in Korea as teachers of English or other languages for primary school level and above.
 The regulations for this class of visa are strict.
-Applicants will need to provide an original employment contract and letter from the school, official academic transcripts, personal reference letters, original degree certificates, an apostilled criminal record clearance certificate, medical clearance and a completed visa application form.
+Applicants will need to provide various documents which may include an original employment contract and letter from the school, official academic transcripts, personal reference letters, original degree certificates, an apostilled criminal record clearance certificate, medical clearance and a completed visa application form.

 Note that applicants need to have a tertiary degree, and be a native resident of the country whose mother tongue is the same as the language they will teach, to apply for this visa.

 Candidates who are applying for the first time will probably need to schedule an interview at their nearest South Korean embassy or consulate.
 The visa is valid for one year, although a South Korean work permit will also have to be applied for once they have arrived.

 Instructors invited by the Ministry of Education have additional requirements, including an original employment contract from the superintendent of Educational Affairs in South Korea.